sepro/LSTrAP/docs/helper.md

 ![matrix example](images/matrix.png "Sample distance heatmap (with hierarchical clustering)")

+### pca_plot.py

+Script to perform a PCA analysis on any expression matrix.

+    python3 pca_plot.py ./data/sbi.expression.matrix.tpm.txt

 ### pca_powerlaw.py

+*This script and the required data are included to recreate results from the manuscript (Proost et al., under review)*

 Script to perform a PCA analysis on the *Sorghum bicolor* data (case study) and draw the node degree distribution.
 The required data is included here as well.
 Note that this script requires sklearn and seaborn.